yuantian1104/ABCFoodmart_group10/README.md

 # ABCmart_group10
-This is project submission for APAN5310 group10-Spring2024
+This is the project submission for APAN5310 group10-Spring2024

 ## Database Design
 This is the code that shows how we created the ABC Foodmart databse `Group10_Database.sql` .